TorchedSammy/Formidable/README.md

 <img src="https://static.wikia.nocookie.net/bhlx/images/6/69/Formidable.png/revision/latest?cb=20190911161945">

-Formidable is a highly convenient "sorting maid."
-Senbe allows you to upload an image once to multiple categorized channels in a Discord server.
+Formidable is a highly convenient "sorting maid," which allows you to upload an image once to multiple categorized channels in a Discord server.

 ## Other Features